MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-04-09-azure-container-services.md

 title: Azure Container Services
 image: /assets/img/azure-container-services.png
 description: >
   Azure features a number of services for working with Containers.
-These can be leveraged to improve the deployment speed and security of containerized software, while extrapolating away the complexity of hosting and running containers.
+These can be leveraged to improve the deployment speed and security of containerized software, while eliminating the complexity of hosting and running a container platform.
 hide_last_modified: true
 author: mark
 ---